 Blogging professionals have come to rely on social media apps for their livelihoods — indeed, their livelihoods couldn’t exist without them.
 Through the use of social networking apps such as Facebook and Twitter, bloggers from around the world have the ability to connect with one another and build their brands.
 No blogging professional worth his or her salt does anything without these apps, which is why being aware of app security is something that all bloggers must do.

 Although large social media companies spend upward of $1.8 million each year on mobile app security, hackers continue to find new ways to break into apps and put users at risk.
-That’s why it’s important for blogging professionals to be aware of the most common types of security threats facing social media apps and what can be done to protect themselves from those threats.
+That’s why it’s important for blogging professionals to be aware of the most common types Computer security threats and solutions.

 For example, one of the most common threats to mobile apps is the Denial of Service attack (DoS).
 This is what happens when a hacker bombards an app with a deluge of access requests or random characters.
 Overwhelmed by the activity, the app can grind to a halt.
 Although this type of attack is nothing more than brute force and doesn’t result in a data breach, it can disable a mobile app or cloud-based application and leave a business’s functionality crippled.
 Another common type of security threat for apps is the cross-site scripting (XSS) vulnerability, which allows a hacker to essentially rewrite the functionality of an app and force it to do something it wasn’t created to do.